arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 ### `LinkedList`

 Once your `LinkedListNode` class passes all of the tests in the client, you're ready to create your `LinkedList` class.
 A skeleton has been provided in [LinkedList.java](./LinkedLists/LinkedList.java), which you'll need to complete.
+Comments provide direction regarding what each method should do, as well as some tips and reminders.
 You can test using the provided [LinkedListClient.java](./LinkedLists/LinkedListClient.java).
 You should implement the methods in the order that the client tests them, and fully debug each one before moving on.

 Sample run: